About the AAFP-PT Evaluation

-Unsatisfactory performance means failure in a specific event to attain the minimum satisfactory score when compared to the target value or reference mean for the peer group for an analyte, test, subspeciality, or speciality.
+- Unsatisfactory performance means failure in a specific event to attain the minimum satisfactory score when compared to the target value or reference mean for the peer group for an analyte, test, subspecialty, or specialty.

 Requesting a Corrected Evaluation

-Please review your evaluation carefully upon receipt.
-If an error occurred during the data processing and is a computer error that is not the fault of the participant, your entry will be re-evaluated if AAFP-PT is notified of the problem within 30 days of the evaluation date.
+Review your evaluation carefully.
+If the error is not the fault of the participant, your entry may be re-evaluated if AAFP-PT is notified in writing of the problem within 30 days of the evaluation release date for the event in question.
 The correction deadline date will be on the front page of the evaluation for each event.
 Correction requests will not be accepted after this date.